 For me personally, the sight of a giant airplane wreck in one piece deep under the sea is what ultimate exploration is all about.

-Due to its depth and therefore challenging diving conditions, meaning it is hard to get down to it and take things off, it has been very well preserved.
+Due to its depth and therefore challenging diving conditions, it is hard to get down to it easily and take things off it, so it has been very well preserved.
+A proper “time capsule”.

 It is Croatian historian and underwater photographer Danijel Frka that assembled the whole story of this wreck after it has been found by Slovenian divers and Borut Furlan, another underwater photographer back in 2001.